Building Utopia

 Well-Being of All Citizens

 The intent of any society can be said to be the benefit of its citizens.
-Notable in this intent is the absence of a word that would imply the benefit of "all" citizens.
+Notable in this intent is the absence of a word that would imply the benefit of all citizens.
 But, we can choose to make our society better, or much better or even the best possible for all our fellow citizens.

 Once we start considering all citizens, we will have begun on the path of creating a society that is beneficial to all its current citizens, including us, our loved ones, and our descendants.
-But the word "benefit" does not adequately capture the essence of what we would want from our society.
+But the word benefit does not adequately capture the essence of what we would want from our society.

 The purpose of an ideal society, a Utopia, is the well-being of all its citizens.
-The word "well-being" is wide in its meaning and scope.
+The word well-being is wide in its meaning and scope.
 A society in which all its citizens do well and have a good life could be considered to be an ideal society, a Utopia.

 But, such an ideal society does not happen by accident.
-A society must adopt "well-being of all citizens" as its primary goal.
+A society must adopt well-being of all citizens as its primary goal.
 Then it must start doing everything to ensure the well-being of all its citizens.
 Such a society will eventually become an ideal society, a Utopia.

 The following paragraphs mention the main ideas, concepts and systems that will we find in an ideal society, a Utopia.